 You always can ask friends or family members to help out if hiring a pet sitter is out of your budget.
 Just make sure they are reliable and ok with cats (some people aren’t!)

-When It’s Time To Board A Cat
+How You Know It’s Time To Board A Cat

 Another option is to board your cat at a kennel or veterinary clinic.
 Cat boarding a good option if you don’t want to leave your cat home alone for extended periods of time because they can’t be trusted or need a lot of help (or maybe they’re just attention whores).
 Boarding facilities will typically provide food, water, and basic care for your cat, along with playtime.
 Some will even keep your cat in their office if the little guy is super needy.